verygoodsecurity/terraform-provider-vgs/README.md

 Custom Terraform provider that allows provisioning [VGS Proxy Routes](https://www.verygoodsecurity.com/docs/guides/managing-your-routes).

 # How to Install
+Requirements: `terraform` ver **0.12 or later**
 ## Manual (in-house provider)
-1. Navigate to the latest release of the provider.
+1. Navigate to the [latest release](https://github.com/verygoodsecurity/terraform-provider-vgs/releases) of the provider.
 2. Download archive for appropriate OS and Architecture.
 You can run `terraform --version` on your environment to see which variant from the list to use.
 3. Unzip the archive and copy the provider's binary into `~/.terraform.d/plugin/...` according to [official documentation](https://www.terraform.io/docs/cloud/run/install-software.html#in-house-providers).